There Will Be No Intermission: Tour

 Throughout 2019 and 2020, Palmer embarked on the There Will Be No Intermission World Tour.
-The over four-hour long show featureed a mix of both songs and storytelling themed around Palmer's personal life.
+The over four-hour long show featured a mix of both songs and storytelling themed around Palmer's personal life.
 The Los Angeles performance, as well as the December 13 and 14th London shows, were recorded exclusively for her Patrons on Patreon.
 On March 14, 2019, Palmer performed a three-hour excerpt of There Will Be No Intermission at Central Presbyterian Church, as part of the SXSW Music Festival.

-Tour dates

-Set list

-The following represents the May 11, 2019 filmed performance in Los Angeles.
-It does not represent all dates throughout the tour.